asigalov61/Tegridy-MIDI-Dataset/Clean-Melodies/README.md

 ***

+## There are two pickle files in the archive:

+* clean_melodies.pickle is a main pickle file which contains all meldoies, along with their pitches and delta pitches
+* clean_melodies_select_grouped.pickle is a subset of the main file above which contains 5158 select and grouped melodies

+***

-## Decode with tegridy-tools TMIDIX Python module like so:
+## Easily decode to MIDI with tegridy-tools TMIDIX Python module like so:

 ```
 !git clone --depth 1 https://github.com/asigalov61/tegridy-tools